Emanuelle and the Last Cannibals: Production

 After the release of the film Ultimo mondo cannibale (1977), the Italian film market was open for a new group of cannibal related films.
 Among them, was Emanuelle and the Last Cannibals, a film in the Black Emanuelle film series with a story co-written, directed and photographed by Joe D'Amato.
 D'Amato declared that he was "a real copy-cat", and that since "Deodato's film Ultimo mondo cannibale had been so successful we thought about doing something along the same lines commercially."

 Fabrizio De Angelis co-produced this film, along with another D'Amato project, Emanuelle and the White Slave Trade.
 D'Amato said in an interview "Fabrizio and I had a company called Fulvia Cinematografica with which we had intended to produce other films.
 Instead, when we finished these two, we went our separate ways."

 In contrast to some previous entries in the "Black Emanuelle" series, Emanuelle and the Last Cannibals does not contain hardcore pornography sequences.

 In a 1990 interview, D'Amato remembered that the film had been shot for the most part around a lake in the vicinity of Rome, and that the team gathered together all of the Filipinos who lived in Rome, or were there on vacation, and paid them to work on set for a week.
 Make-up man Fabrizio Sforza remembers the lake as being the Lago di Fogliano.
 According to Sforza, the shoot lasted two and a half weeks "with effects, extras, violence, love scenes.
 Incredible!"

 Release

 Emanuelle and the Last Cannibals was passed by Italian censors on 20 October 1977.
 The film was released in 1977.

 The film was released on home video by Twisted Dreams Home Video and under the title Trap Them and Kill Them by Twilight Video.
 Both releases have a runtime of 93 minutes.

 Reception

-From contemporary reviews, David Badder (Monthly Film Bulletin) described the film as "so preposterous as to be almost enjoyable."
+From contemporary reviews, David Badder (The Monthly Film Bulletin) described the film as "so preposterous as to be almost enjoyable."
 Badder felt that D'Amato didn't understand his film was unintentionally funny, stating that this idea is "dispelled by [D'Amato's] typically frenetic direction and the solemn tone maintained throughout."